khritish17/GARGi-Network/README.md

     [0.44384968 0.27767789]
 > **Note**
-> The output will not necessarily will match with any of yours run, but the dimension should match the output dimension provided at the build_network() function
+> The output will not necessarily match with any of your run, but the dimension should match the output dimension provided at the build_network() function

-To set activation function as **SIGMOID**
+To set the activation function as **SIGMOID**

     op = nn.forward_propagation(w, b, [1, 2])
 or